CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 Falling characters take 1d6 PHS damage for at the end of the fall for every 2 units fallen.

 ## Status Effects
-- **Blind:** You suffer a Penalty Die when making Power Rolls targeting other characters.
+- **Blind:** Unless you have Super Sense, you suffer a Penalty Die when making Power Rolls targeting other characters., and other characters gain an advantage die for attacks targeting you.
-- **Burning:** At the start of your turn, you take 1d4 ENR damage.
+- **Burning:** At the end of your turn, you take 1d4 ENR damage.
 You or another adjacent character can end this effect as an action.
 - **Bleeding:** At the start of your turn, you take 1d4 PHS damage.
-This effect ends when you receieve any healing.
+This effect ends when you receive any healing.
 - **Grappled:** You are immobilized and are moved along with the character grappling you.
 As an action, you can attempt to escape by making a MIG or AGI roll that the grappling character can resist with Might.
 - **Immobilized:** Your speed is 0.
 If you are knocked down, you can not get back up.
 - **Knocked Down:** You are slowed.
 You can end this effect as a quick action, but do not regain your lost movement.
 - **Slowed:** Your speed is reduced by half.
 - **Stunned:** You are unable to act.
-- **Unconcious:** You are unable to act.
+- **Unconscious:** You are unable to act.
 This effect ends if you gain more than 0 HP.

 # Player Characters
 Characters are created by coming up with identities, then selecting attributes, an origin, and power sets.
 See the following Powers section when you're ready to select your powers.